noir-lang/noir/docs/docs/developers/tutorials/crowdfunding/donations.md

 ```

 A word about versions:
-- Choose the aztec packages version to match your aztec tools as seen here - `aztec-cli -V`
+- Choose the aztec packages version to match your aztec sandbox version
 - Check that your `compiler_version` in Nargo.toml is satisified by your aztec compiler - `aztec-nargo -V`

 More about versions [here](https://docs.aztec.network/developers/versions-updating).